ENCCS/julia-for-hpc/content/GPU.rst

 .. questions::

    - What are the high-level and low-level methods for GPU programming in Julia?
-   - How do CuArrays work?
+   - How do GPU Arrays work?
    - How are GPU kernels written?

 .. instructor-note::